-This easy recipe for Lemon Cream Cheese Bars uses ingredients like cake mix, and lemonade mix to make an irresistible dessert.
-You'll get a rich & chewy crust with a creamy, tangy top layer - delicious!
+This easy recipe for Lemon Chess Bars uses cake mix and lemonade mix to make an irresistible dessert.
+With just 6 ingredients, you'll get a rich & chewy crust with a creamy, tangy top layer - delicious!

+- Two delicious layers.
 On the bottom, you have a rich, chewy cake crust that has a hint of lemon flavor going.
 On the top, you have a tangy, creamy cheesecake filling that's sweet, playing perfectly off of the rich crust.
-These two layers together make a knock-out combination.

-- lemon cake mix - if you ever want to change the flavor of this recipe, it's so easy!
-Simply use a different flavor of cake mix and substitute a packet of gelatin mix (flavor of choice) for the lemonade mix.
+- 1 box lemon cake mix - if you ever want to change the flavor of this recipe, it's so easy!
+Simply use a different flavor of cake mix.
 I'd recommend strawberry cake mix, orange cake mix, or even pineapple cake mix to give this recipe more depth.
-(See my tres leches cake or my slow cooker peach cobbler for more recipes that use cake mix.)
+(See my tres leches with cake mix or my slow cooker peach cobbler for more recipes that use cake mix.)

-- cream cheese - Make sure your cream cheese is at room temperature before mixing.
+- 8oz cream cheese - Make sure your cream cheese is at room temperature before mixing.
 This will help your cheesecake layer stay nice and smooth.
-And, while I used full-fat cream cheese for my recipe, you can cut the fat content of the bars a little by using reduced-fat cream cheese in this recipe.
+While I used full-fat cream cheese for my recipe, you can cut the fat content of the bars a little by using reduced-fat cream cheese.

-- powdered sugar - Don't be tempted to use granulated sugar here.
-The powdered sugar keeps the cheesecake layer from getting super grainy.
+- 2 cups powdered sugar - Don't be tempted to use granulated sugar here.
+The powdered sugar keeps the creamy layer from getting super grainy.

 This is a great recipe for little additions.
 The lemon flavor goes so well with tons of different fruits!
 Use the following variations to make the flavor even more complex: